CollinKite/OtterStore/README.md

 Clone the repo

-Start All the containers scaled:
+Start All the containers with the scaled APIs

 ```bash
 docker-compose up --scale checkout-api=3 --scale store-api=3 -d